Baseline Definition – A Reliable Assessment Model for the Finance Function

 Systems & Technology

 This assessment looks at which process steps are manual, spreadsheet-enabled or ERP-enabled and where the potential for increased automation would lead to time savings or higher accuracy.
 Ascertaining which ERP reports are available (and in use) to highlight gaps or other MRD errors and understanding whether billing statements are auto-generated would be part of this assessment.
 As mentioned above, looking at Manual Journal Entries is always a giveaway in process performance and automation.
-In our experience, these assessments often show improvement opportunities, especially if only some people in the organisation have detailed systems knowledge.
-That often arises when key individuals have moved on or retired since the installation of core technology.
+In our experience, these assessments often show improvement opportunities, especially if only some organisation members have detailed systems knowledge.
+That frequently arises when key individuals have moved on or retired since the installation of core technology.

 Organisation